Want to know when the best time to visit Bruges is? Don’t miss this step by step guide to help you plan your trip.

 I’m particularly a fan of visiting in the shoulder season – around May or September – when the weather is warming up but you won’t spend too much time stuck in lines or crowds.

-The Best Time to Visit Bruges
+When to Visit Bruges

-What is the Best Month to Travel to Bruges?
+Which is the Best Month to Travel to Bruges?

 Generally speaking, the best time of year to visit Bruges is May as the crowds are thinner but the weather is pleasant.
 Plus, the spring flowers are totally gorgeous.